Band Directors

 Louise Smith, Gautier Middle School Band Director

-Prior to her appointment in Gautier, Mrs. Smith graduated with highest honors from Pascagoula High School and was a member of the Mississippi Lions All State Band.
-After high school, she attended the University of Southern Mississippi where she earned her Bachelor of Music Education in 2002.
+Prior to her appointment in Gautier, Mrs. Smith graduated from the University of Southern Mississippi where she earned her Bachelor of Music Education in 2002.
 While at USM, she consistently placed in the Mississippi Music Teachers Association Solo Festival and performed with the Pride of Mississippi, Symphony Orchestra, Symphonic Winds, and the Wind Ensemble.
 Mrs. Smith earned her Master of Education with an emphasis in Administration and Leadership in 2005 from the University of Southern Mississippi, Gulf Coast Campus.
 In 2012, she achieved the National Board of Professional Teaching Standards certification in Music, Early Adolescence through Young Adulthood.
 Mrs. Smith is a Teacher Leadership Initiative alumnus and has served as a state coach for the Teacher Leadership Institute, a joint project between the National Education Association, National Boards for Professional Teaching Standards, and the Center for Teaching Quality.
 In addition, she has worked on several national education initiatives such as National Boards Jump Start Initiative, Teacher Leadership Initiative Redesign, and served on the Standards Setting and Content Validation committee for the National Boards for Professional Teaching Standards.
 In August, 2020 NEA Today featured Mrs. Smith in the cover article titled “Helping Students and Educators Recover from Covid-19 Trauma” and U.S. News and World Report named her as one of the “Twenty Professionals Who Made a Difference During the Pandemic.”
-Recently, Mrs. Smith was recognized as the 2023 Mississippi Teacher of the Year.
+Recently, Mrs. Smith was recognized as the 2023 Mississippi Teacher of the Year and a 2024 Horace Mann Award winner by the NEA Foundation.

 Reed Parker is in his fourth year of teaching; all of which have been with the Gautier Band Program as Assistant Director of Bands and Director of Percussion.
 In this position, he teaches all percussion classes in grades 6 - 12, conducts the Gautier High School Symphonic Band, and serves as Assistant Marching Director of the award winning Gautier High School Marching Band.
 In 2021, the Gautier High School Marching Band Percussion earned 1st place Percussion at the MHSAA/MBA 5A State Marching Championship.
 All ensembles under Mr. Parker's direction have consistently earned all superior ratings in Marching, Concert, and Sight Reading performance.